Use BCC field when addressing mass mail

-PLEASE READ and become a better E-mail user.
-This information is intended not only to make you a neater
+become a better E-mail user.
+This information is intended not only to make you

-"E-mailer" but one that is more considerate and more thoughtful...
+a neater "E-mailer" but one that is more considerate and

 Would you write your

 friends' phone numbers on the walls of public places?
-If you answer no, then
+I didn't think so.
+Then

-why would you share their private E-mail addresses with a group of strangers, many of
+why would you share their private E-mail addresses with a group of strangers

-whom will CARELESSLY forward the same addresses to even more strangers?
+when you know that many of whom will CARELESSLY forward the same addresses to

 BCC means